Let’s talk about what constitutes an “eco-friendly” or “sustainable” yarn/fabric fiber.

 Organic cotton is widely accepted as eco-friendly, even though cotton production in general is incredibly unsustainable and damaging to poor communities around the world.
 Cotton takes immense amounts of precious water from those who need it, and workers aren’t necessarily paid well.
 Even if produced in the United States, where wages are better, cotton still uses much more land than other crops.

-My point is: We should never believe that just slapping on the label “Fair-Trade” or “Sustainable” makes something good.
+My point is: We should never believe that the label “Fair-Trade” or “Sustainable” makes something good.

-After much digging into the impacts of manufacturing, here’s what eco-friendly means to me:
+After much digging into the impacts of manufacturing over the course of a year, here’s what eco-friendly means to me:

 ~grown without pesticides